Unicode in Microsoft Windows: UTF-8

 In April 2018 (or possibly November 2017), with insider build 17035 (nominal build 17134) for Windows 10, a "Beta: Use Unicode UTF-8 for worldwide language support" checkbox appeared for setting the locale code page to UTF-8.
 (Note: Found under control panel, "Region" entry, "Administrative" tab, "Change system locale" button.)
 This allows for calling "narrow" functions, including fopen and SetWindowTextA, with UTF-8 strings.
 However this is a system-wide setting and a program cannot assume it is set.

 In May 2019, Microsoft added the ability for a program to set the code page to UTF-8 itself, allowing programs written to use UTF-8 to be run by non-expert users.
+All currently supported consumer versions of Windows now support UTF-8 this way, as well as recent Enterprise versions, and Windows Server 2019 and later, and e.g. Windows 10 IoT Enterprise 2021 LTSC.

-As of 2019, Microsoft recommends programmers use UTF-8 (e.g. instead of any other 8-bit encoding), on Windows and Xbox, and may be recommending its use instead of UTF-16, even stating "UTF-8 is the universal code page for internationalization [and] UTF-16 [..] is a unique burden that Windows places on code that targets multiple platforms."
-Microsoft does appear to be transitioning to UTF-8, stating it previously emphasized its alternative, and in Windows 11 some system files are required to use UTF-8 and do not require a Byte Order Mark.
-Notepad can now recognize UTF-8 without the Byte Order Mark, and can be told to write UTF-8 without a Byte Order Mark.
+As of 2019, Microsoft recommends programmers use UTF-8 (at least in some cases) on Windows and Xbox, even stating "UTF-8 is the universal code page for internationalization [and] UTF-16 [..] is a unique burden that Windows places on code that targets multiple platforms."
+Microsoft does appear to be transitioning to UTF-8, stating it previously emphasized its alternative, and in Windows 11 some system files are required to use UTF-8 and do not require a UTF-8 byte-order mark (BOM) at the beginning to indicate that they are in UTF-8.
+Notepad can now recognize UTF-8 without the BOM, and can be told to write UTF-8 without a BOM.
 Some other Microsoft products are using UTF-8 internally, including Visual Studio and their SQL Server 2019, with Microsoft claiming 35% speed increase from use of UTF-8, and "nearly 50% reduction in storage requirements."